umtksa/spoty/README.md

 # spoty
-spotify cli minimal as can be
+controlling official spotify client in the background so you dont need an api key spotify cli minimal as can be

 Made this tool to control another mac over ssh that run spotify calling Apple script to control Spotify.